Dynamic Versus Static IP Addresses

 5. If it finds multiple printers (for example you have more than 1 Epson printer plugged into your router), select it based on its MAC address on your power on test print out.
 See the section “Determining IP, MAC address, and Firmware” for more information how to generate this test print.
 Tap Epson TM Utility to return to the previous screen.

-14. In the IP Address field enter your static IP.
+13. Set to Acquiring IP Address to Manual.
+In the IP Address field enter your static IP.
 If this is the first printer you’re adding, enter 10.0.1.201.
 Increase the last three numbers by one if you’re repeating these steps for another printer.
 For example, if you add a second printer (like a kitchen printer), enter 10.0.1.202.
-Tap Done when you’re done.
+Tap Send when done.

 Setting Up Your Epson Printer in TouchBistro